 This homemade tuna casserole is creamy, buttery, and super cheesy.
 Plus, it couldn’t be easier to make.

 This old-fashioned tuna casserole has classic ingredients like egg noodles, peas, mushroom soup, and canned tuna.
 It’s basically like all of your childhood favorites wrapped up into one bite.
 Continue the tradition of serving this casserole in your family and serve it at your Sunday dinner table or as a side dish on the holidays.
-It’s a great Lent dinner idea too!
+It’s a great Lent dinner idea too, especially when you make Cheesy Tuna Casserole!
 It is guaranteed to be a hit.

 This casserole has a pure comfort factor to it.
 The super creamy mushroom soup provides the ultimate base for all the toppings in the casserole to seamlessly mix together.
 Combine that flavor with the cheesy and crunchy breadcrumb topping, and you have a true casserole masterpiece on your hands.

 WHAT I LOVE ABOUT THIS EASY CASSEROLE RECIPE

 What I love about this old-fashioned tuna casserole, besides the taste, is how simple it is to make.
 You basically have to mix it all up and add in the topping.
 Plus, you can switch it up however you would like.
 Have some extra veggies around the house?
 Throw them in the casserole for an exciting new flavor.
 Don’t be scared to get creative with this dish!

 INGREDIENTS FOR A TASTY TUNA CASSEROLE